maximuss/MaxSimpleSyslog/README.md

-# MaxSimpleSyslogNetFramework
+# MaxSimpleSyslog
-Basic the same as my MaxSimpleSyslog, but this one run on .NET Framework 4.xx
+Basic the same as my MaxSimpleSyslogNetFramework, but this one run on .NET Core v2

 ### The goal is to provide at small and lightweight framework that support Syslog
 I need a small framework that can work with a syslog server and NLog